TadiT7/treble_experimentations_wiki/Samsung-Galaxy-J8-(2018).md

 5. Install magisk , and reboot into system - and complete first setup wizard
 6. Dowloand the gsi you picked and reboot into twrp
 7. Make an advanced wipe in twrp of   “Dalvik / ART Cache”, “System”, “Data”, and “cache”
-8. In the install menu in twrp select install image - and select the gsi image that you  downloaded
+8. In the install menu in twrp select install image - and select the gsi image that you  downloaded , set as system image and install
 9. Flash AnyKernel3-j8y18lte-goldfish07.zip, Disable-Force-Encryption-Treble.zip
 10. Optionally flash tryfix_j8_lockscreen.zip